DORA: Exploring Outlier Representations in Deep Neural Networks: Evaluation

 Given textual labels $t_i, t_j$ of two concepts $c_i, c_j$, we define Word2Vec distance as

 where $\cos_{W2V}(A, B)$ is the cosine of the angle between Word2Vec embeddings of the words $A, B.$ \end{itemize}

-Figure \ref{fig:semantic_baseline} illustrates baseline distances between ImageNet classes, alongside the distance matrix computed using our proposed EA$_s$ metric for the ResNet18 output logits.
-To evaluate the alignment between the proposed distance metric and a human-defined baseline, we employed the Mantel Test \cite{mentel1967detection}, which is often employed in ecology and evolutionary biology to measure the correlation between two distance matrices.
+Figure \ref{fig:semantic_baseline} illustrates the comparison between the functional EA$_s$ distance matrix, derived from 1000 representations from an ImageNet-trained ResNet18 network, and semantic baselines — these are the human-defined distances between ImageNet concepts.
+To evaluate the alignment between the proposed distance metric and human-defined baselines, we employed the Mantel Test \cite{mentel1967detection}, which is often applied in ecology and evolutionary biology to measure the correlation between two distance matrices.
 The test calculates the correlation coefficient $\rho$, which indicates the strength of the relationship between the two matrices, and the $p$-value of the test, which describes the statistical significance of the correlation.

 It is essential to note that while we evaluate the alignment based on human-defined semantic benchmarks, optimizing such metrics should not be the ultimate objective when proposing new distance metrics between representations.
 This is because DNNs can naturally employ different decision-making strategies than humans, and these differences may not always be attributed to spurious correlations.
 For instance, taxonomy-based approaches might be sub-optimal compared with attributing freedom to the models to train for the desired tasks \cite{binder2012taxonomies}.
-Conversely, in Computer Vision, network representations are expected to be aligned to some extent due to the correlations between visual and semantic similarity of classes \cite{brust2019not, deselaers2011visual}.
+Conversely, in Computer Vision, network representations are expected to be aligned to some extent due to the correlations between the visual and semantic similarity of classes.